How to edit HDR video on a Mac — without washed-out colors

 - No re-upload roulette.
 Cloud tools often transcode HDR badly on their servers; Crisp converts locally where you can verify the result.

 - Private & free to try.
-Your footage never leaves your Mac; HDR handling is in the free tier, watermark-free.
+Your footage never leaves your Mac; HDR handling is in the free tier.

 - Correct metadata.
 The export is tagged for what the pixels actually are — the half of the problem most tools forget.